MAmmarRaza/CancerDetectLab/README.md

 3. Place your trained model files in the appropriate locations:
    - For the ResNet model, place the model file in the `models` directory.
+   - ResNet Model is not present in Repository you can download it from the link:
    - For the Keras model, place the model JSON file and weight file in the `md` directory.

 4. Open a terminal or command prompt and run the following command to start the Flask application: